 Making pottery takes care and time.
-We make each piece by hand in small batches, without the use of heavy machinery or jigs.
+We make each piece by hand without the use of heavy machinery or jigs.
 After the items are air dried, they go into a low temperature kiln firing.
 This is called a "bisque" which burns out all of the organic matter and water out of the clay.
 It is then considered ceramic, but still porous and easier to handle.
 All of our glazes are then mixed in the studio from raw ingredients and water.
 This is how the ceramic meets the glaze.
 When the mixed glaze is applied, the water soaks into the ceramic and the chemicals essentially stay on top.
 It is then ready to fire again to a hot temperature and fuse clay to color.
 Cooling a kiln cannot be rushed.
 It is all a labor of love and a continual learning process.
 We are always busy doing some part of the process and welcome visitors.

 Think about waking up in your home, enjoying a cup of coffee, knowing you helped families in need.
 We believe in the ACLU and the fight for equal rights for all.
 These mugs are our pledge to donate $5 per mug sold to help support the ACLU serve fair and equal human rights.

 Available in three colors, these handmade mugs stand approximately 4.5" tall and hold about 8-10 ounces.